CNUUAS/CNUUAS.github.io/README.md

 2. **Add link to navbar** in `components/navbar.html`

 3. **Test locally** before pushing to GitHub

-### To add new Team Members to Team Pages
- - Edit the list found in the file `js\teamMembers.js`
- - Follow the formula of the other Team Members
- - The Team Mebers will be exported and created dynamically

 ### To Update 360° Viewer Image
 **File:** `js/viewer.js` (or inline script in `index.html`)